mrtamm/mrtamm.github.io/_posts/2016-01-03-polyglot-programming.markdown

 All in all, don't be restricted by the choices of main programming languages.
 They are just needed for building more powerful and expressive tools, which need an expressive API and friendly syntax!
+Although I tried to be generalist here, I'll return to this topic in my following posts with more specific and new examples.